Privacy Policy

 We are very pleased about your interest in our company.
 Data protection is of a particularly high priority for the management of Wallis GmbH.
 The use of the Internet pages of the Wallis GmbH (hereinafter also referred to as "we") is possible without any indication of personal data.
 However, if a data subject wants to use special services provided by our enterprise via our website, processing of personal data could become necessary.
 If processing of personal data is necessary and there is no legal basis for such processing, we will generally obtain the consent of the data subject.

-The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the German Data Protection Regulation (Datenschutz-Grundverordnung - DS-GVO), and in accordance with the provisions of the German Federal Data Protection Act (Bundesdatenschutzgesetz - BDSG).
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the German Data Protection Regulation (Datenschutz-Grundverordnung - DSGVO), and in accordance with the provisions of the German Federal Data Protection Act (Bundesdatenschutzgesetz - BDSG).
 By means of this data protection declaration, our company would like to inform the public about the type, scope and purpose of the personal data we collect, use and process.
 Furthermore, data subjects are informed of their rights by means of this data protection declaration.

-As the controller, the Wallis GmbH has implemented numerous technical and organisational measures to ensure the most complete protection of personal data processed through this website.
+As the controller, the Wallis GmbH has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
 Nevertheless, Internet-based data transmissions can always be subject to security vulnerabilities, so that absolute protection cannot be guaranteed.
 For this reason, every data subject is free to transmit personal data to us by alternative means, for example by telephone.

 I. Definitions

-The data protection declaration of Wallis GmbH is based on the terms used by the European Directive and Ordinance Maker when issuing the DS-GVO.
+The data protection declaration of Wallis GmbH is based on the terms used by the European Directive and Ordinance Maker when issuing the DSGVO.

 We use the following terms, among others, in this privacy policy:

-1. personal data
+1. Personal data

 Personal data means any information relating to an identified or identifiable natural person (hereinafter "data subject").
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-2. person concerned
+2. Person concerned

 Data subject means any identified or identifiable natural person whose personal data is processed by the controller.

-3. processing
+3. Processing

 Processing is any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, recording, organisation, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-4. restriction of processing
+4. Restriction of processing

 Restriction of processing is the marking of stored personal data with the aim of limiting their future processing.